pepyatka/pepyatka-ansible/README.md

 '-s' flag means "use sudo" and only needed if remote user on your server is anything other than root.

 ### Provisioning locally
-Install requirements:

-    apt-get install python-dev gcc
-    apt-get install python-pip
-    pip install ansible

-Clone this repo, replace placeholders in inventory 'local' with your data and run as root:
+Install ansible, clone this repo, replace placeholders in inventory 'local' with your data and run as root:

     ansible-playbook -i local playbooks/site.yml --connection=local